McDaniel guilty in shooting death of Christian Saulsberry

 “This was not an accident,” Barton said after the conviction.
 “This was a reckless, cowardly act by a Memphis man who came to DeSoto County with the intent to cause harm.
 Christian Saulsberry was a young man with a bright future, and now he is gone, senselessly killed by someone who couldn’t control his own violent impulses.”

 Saulsberry was a star running back who played at Northpoint Christian School, graduating in 2016 and helping lead the Trojans to the 2015 TSSAA Division II-A state championship game.
 From there, he played college football at Itawamba Community College and at the University of West Georgia.
-He just begun a pro career as a kick returner with the CFL’s Edmonton Elks.
+He had just begun a pro career as a kick returner with the CFL’s Edmonton Elks.

 Attending a house party in Walls after finishing his first season with the Elks, Saulsberry was struck by stray bullets fired by McDaniel.